Choosing a college is like choosing your house in a British school of witchcraft and wizardry. It’s a big deal.

 And you can do all the online research you want about your top-pick colleges, but there are just some things you can’t tell except by being there: what’s the college environment like?
 Will you like the other students?
 Feel comfortable there?
 Be excited every day to attend classes?

-This is why a lot of students choose to visit schools in person.
-But how do you get the most out of your college visits?
+This is why a lot of students choose to virtually visit schools.
+But how do you get the most out of your virtual college visits?

 Follow these 3 easy tips and tools to get on your way!